jproney/MemoryCartography/README.md

 3. Apache + Heartbleed

 For our attack on Apache, we used an Ubuntu 12.04 VM with OpenSSL 1.0.1, which is vulnerable to Heartbleed.
-The Virtualbox VM image we used is avaiable ![here], and was based off of the image found ![here][http://pages.cs.wisc.edu/~rist/642-spring-2014/hw/hwEC.html] (credit to Thomas Ristenpart).
+Our VM image was based off of the image found [here](http://pages.cs.wisc.edu/~rist/642-spring-2014/hw/hwEC.html) (credit to Thomas Ristenpart).

 To log into the VM image, select the account called "heartbleed" and enter the password "heartbleed."